Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Provision EC2 resources by using IAM Cloud Formation templates through IAM CodePipeline.
 Allow only the values of us-east-1 and us-west-2 in the IAM CloudFormation template's parameters.
 - [ ] Create an IAM Config rule to prevent unauthorized activity outside us-east-1 and us-west-2.

 ### A company's Security Team received an email notification from the Amazon EC2 Abuse team that one or more of the company's Amazon EC2 instances may have been compromised Which combination of actions should the Security team take to respond to (be current modem?
-(Select TWO.)
+(Select TWO)

 - [ ] Open a support case with the IAM Security team and ask them to remove the malicious code from the affected instance
 - [x] Respond to the notification and list the actions that have been taken to address the incident